hashtag-include/freebase-explorer/README.md

-# freebase-explorer
+# wikibase-explorer
-A mobile explorer for the freebase API.
+A mobile explorer for the wikibase API.